RohanPankaj/NBA-Prediction/README.md

 ### Disclaimer:

 Predictions made by the NBA Predictions Project are for entertainment purposes only.
-Rohan Pankaj will not be responsible for any and all lossses resultant from the use of this project.
+Rohan Pankaj will not be responsible for any and all losses resultant from the use of this project.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,